Surgery Options at Wetaskiwin Animal Clinic

 your pet throughout his/her surgical experience.
 Please ask us about them.

 Blood Work or Lab Tests

-- Required for pets that are ill or are 7 years of age and older.
+- Strongly suggested for pets that are ill, having lengthy procedures or are older than 6 years of age.

 - Looks at function of internal organs most likely to be affected by anesthesia